-SPIRITUAL AWAKENING: This retreat will offer a variety of sitting, paddling and walking meditation practices and an opportunity for deeper exploration through dharma reflections, small group discussions, and individual meditation instruction.
+SPIRITUAL AWAKENING: This retreat will offer a variety of sitting, paddling and walking meditation practices and an opportunity for deeper exploration through group process work and individual meditation instruction.
 This is a Buddhist meditation retreat and will be held in Noble Silence and requires a commitment by each participant to this practice.
 Keeping noble silence for eight days in the wilderness is in itself a powerful practice.